 Emboldened, I decided to paint a larger terracotta pot for the enormous Jade plant I also inherited.
 Worried about leaking, I crammed him and his terracotta pot into this slightly larger pot (without drainage) for the 1600km journey:

-Unable to salvage his old pot, I picked up a really large pot at Canadian Tire – did you know the terracotta pots sold there are made in Germany?
+Unable to salvage his old pot, I picked up a really large terracotta pot at Canadian Tire – did you know the terracotta pots sold there are made in Germany?
 For my US friends, check out this mod terracotta planter with its own MCM inspired stand or these sleek contemporary terracotta planters (I love the straight sides).

 Here it is with a brand new paint job: